jvondermarck/dinosaur-exploder/README.md

 - [✍️ Licence](#️-licence)
 - [👨 Creators](#-creators)

+# 🚀 Goal of the project

+> [!NOTE]
+> I initially developed a very basic game in 2022 and created multiple issues to encourage contributions from the community.
+The main goal of this repository is not just to build a game, but to provide an open-source project where everyone can contribute step by step.

 # 🧑‍💻 Installation

+[!IMPORTANT]
 > Be aware to download the version of [Open JDK 21](https://jdk.java.net/archive/) before installing.
+I bet you can download any JDK you want, it just needs to be version 21.
-> Run the command `java --version` to make sure it is installed.
+> Run the command `java --version` to make sure Java 21 is installed.

 ## 🛠 Installation on Windows / Linux